abwildan/abwildan.github.io/content/tech/netcat.md

 +++
-title = "Netcat: The Simplest Way to Transfer File" date = 2024-09-29T02:06:27Z cover = ""
+title = "netcat: The Simplest Way to Transfer File" date = 2024-09-29T02:06:27Z cover = ""
 summary = "Learn the best way to transfer file(s) through a network."